it-academy-svhec/intro-to-programming/primers/C Programming: Switch Statements Primer.md

     You failed the class.
     ```

-1. The switch statement is missing the `break` statement.
+    Currenlty, the flow of control is `falling through` to the default case.
+Instead, we need to execute the code in the correct switch case and then terminate the switch statement.
+The switch statement is missing the `break` statement.
 This statement terminates the switch statement once one of the conditions are met.

 1. Add the following code after each print statement in the `case` and `default` blocks

     ```C
     break;
     ```

+## Leveraging the Fall-Through Behavior
+Sometimes it is convenient to utilize the fact that control flows through each case until a break statement is executed.
+This allows us to trigger one case's code for multipel values for the variable that the switch checks.

+1. Clear the current Repl and copy/paste the following source code

+    ```C
+    #include <stdio.h>

+    int main(void) {
+      char grade;

+      scanf("%c", &grade);

+      switch (grade) {
+      case 'A':
+      case 'B':
+      case 'C':
+      case 'D':
+        printf("You passed the class.");
+      default:
+        printf("You failed the class.");
+      }

+      return 0;
+    }
+    ```

+1. Run the program and test with grades A, B, C, D, and F

+## Refactoring Switch to Ternary Operator

+Oftentimes, switch statements can be refactored with other structures such as the `ternary operator`.

+1. Refactor your code to use the ternary operator as shown below.

+    ```C
+    #include <stdio.h>

+    int main(void) {
+      char grade;

+      scanf("%c", &grade);

+      printf(grade >= 'A' && grade <= 'D' ?
+"You passed the class." : "You failed the class.");

+      return 0;
+    }
+    ```

+1. Run the program and ensure it still behaves the same

+With this approach, the ternary operator checks if the grade is A - D (inclusive).
+If so, it prints "You passed the class.".
+Else, it prints "You failed the class.".

 ## Refactoring the Else-If to Switch
 You will rewrite the else-if ATM menu program using a single switch statement.